martlin2cz/plain2beamer/README.md

     This is headerless slide and with no bullets.
 Just simply a plain \LaTeX text inside of the slide.

 And that's all folks.
 It's just simple.
 I know.

+## TODO

+ - translate to english (originally in chzech)
+ - refactor, make it more data-oriented instead of stream-oriented
+ - write tests